 As for activities, there is no shortage of things to do here!

 - The camp owns three safari vehicles, and game drives are a great way to view the wildlife of the Mugie Conservancy.
 Lion, leopard, elephant, giraffe, zebra, gazelles… these are just a few of the predators and herbivores you can expect to see here.

 - Guided walks present wonderful opportunities for close encounters with mammals, as well as plants, insects, and birds.

 - The birdlife of Mugie is very impressive.
 Hundreds of permanent and migratory species have been recorded, and specials include sunbirds, wagtails, weavers, and the camp’s own resident owls!

 - You can also enjoy watching wildlife while kayaking on Mugie Dam – as the dam is free from crocs and hippos, you can swim in it too.

 - Visits to the local Samburu and Pokot markets are always popular with travellers who like to take in a little culture while on holiday.

-- Tours of Mugie Ranch can be arranged, as can demonstrations of Mugie’s three bloodhounds – this canine team is used to track poachers and thieves throughout Kenya.
+- Tours of Mugie Ranch can be arranged, as can demonstrations of Mugie’s two bloodhounds – this canine team is used to track poachers and thieves throughout Kenya.

 - You can board a camel and experience an adventurous night of fly camping, returning to camp come morning.
 Sleep-outs are possible too.